postgresml/postgresml/pgml-cms/docs/open-source/korvus/guides/vector-search.md

     query: {
       fields: {
         body: {
-          query: "What is the best database?", parameters: {
+          query: "What is the best database?",
+          parameters: {
           prompt:
               "Represent this sentence for searching relevant passages: ", }
         },
       },
+    },
+    document: {
+        keys: [
+            "id",
+            "abstract"
+        ]
     },
     limit: 5,
   },